-- the 'department' field in unnamed employee cards [medewerkerpassen niet op naam] - the 'department' field in Server Certificates.
+the 'department' field in unnamed employee cards [medewerkerpassen niet op naam].

 Details which are issued for correspondence purposes by the card applicant, such as correspondence name, email addresses and telephone numbers are not verified.

 3.2.5 Validation of authority